NeurIPS 2018 Workshop on Causal Learning

 Call for papers

-Submit your anonymous, NIPS-formatted manuscript here.
+Submit your anonymous, NeurIPS-formatted manuscript here.
 All accepted submissions will require a poster presentation.
 A selection of submissions will be awarded a 5-minute spotlight presentation.
-For each of the top 20 papers, we can provide the option to purchase 1 NIPS workshop ticket.
+For each of the top 20 papers, we can provide the option to purchase 1 NeurIPS workshop ticket.
 We welcome conceptual, thought-provoking material, as well as research agendas, open problems, new tasks, and datasets.

 Each talk contains 20 minutes of presentation and 10 minutes for discussion.
 Each discussion will be prepared and chaired by one of the workshop organizers, with the intention to promote an interactive and engaging conversation between the speaker and the audience.